Ben Wharton: Stalybridge Celtic

 In December 2020 he signed for Stalybridge Celtic but never appeared for the club.

 Widnes

 In July 2021 he signed for Widnes.

 Bury AFC

 In September he moved to Bury AFC.
 He was awarded the North West Counties Football League First Division player of the month award for October.
-On 27 March 2022, Wharton scored the second goal in a 4–0 thrashing of St Helens Town that saw Bury AFC crowned champions of the NWCFL North Division.
+On 27 March 2022, Wharton scored the second goal for Bury AFC in a 4–0 victory over St Helens Town that saw Bury AFC crowned champions of the NWCFL Division 1 North.

+During the 22/23 season Wharton scored 10 goals in 47 appearances for Bury AFC.